jeffreylin/SS5Indexer/README.txt

 // Epiphany47 - SS5Indexer [Samba Server Indexer Code (Java)]
 ///////////////////////////////////////////////////////////////////////////////

+Some old school code from 2009 that I'm posting to Github for archival purposes

 Purpose:
 SS5Indexer finds Pomona ResNet hosts with active Samba shares and indexes those shares into a MySQL database.